odedva/RegistrationPlatform/README.md

    * Event facebook link (`config.eventfacebook`)

-   * Maximum amount of users in each team, the platform support currently up to a limit of 6, more than 6 will not function well (`config.maxNumOfUsersInTeam`)
+   * Maximum amount of users in each team - any number is now supported! (`config.maxNumOfUsersInTeam`)

 ##### Most of these parameters can be (and better be for security issues) automatically configured via environment variables, see env names in the file.